zachcalvert/card-games/README.md

 * docker-compose up

 ### To run the tests
-* docker-compose run --rm web pytest
+* docker-compose exec -T web pytest

-### To launch a shell
-* docker-compose run --rm web python manage.py shell

 Built with a lot of help from: https://flask-socketio.readthedocs.io/en/latest/